Huyen-P/Road-Crash-Analysis-2021---23/README.md

 - Link to the [Tableau dashboard](https://public.tableau.com/app/profile/huyen.phan5825/viz/RoadAccidentDashboard_16962422435460/Dashboard1)

 ### 02- REQUIREMENTS
-**Initial requirements**:
+- **Initial requirements**:

-Clients want to create a UK Road Crash dashboard for the years from 2019 to 2022 so that they can have the following insights with the hope that they can minimize the loss of lives.
+Clients want to create a UK Road Crash dashboard for the years from 2021 to 2022 so that they can have the following insights with the hope that they can minimize the loss of lives.

+- **KPIs**

 📌 Total Casualties, categorized into levels of accident severity, which took place after the accident per year